 You read right, this is not a trick, and we're not kidding: the efficacy of the keto diet for everything from facilitating an accelerated fat loss to helping to prevent or mitigate the effects of certain cancers is well-founded, and backed by almost a century worth of research.

 Start the ketogenic diet, first by reducing carb intake and increasing healthy fats, gradually until you achieve your desired ketogenic protocol.

 Oh, yes, we're going to talk about getting to dine on delicious and decadent healthy fats without regret, again!
 It's essential to consume a lot of quality fats when starting the keto diet to achieve satiety.

 Also, eating an abundance of fat helps to generate some initial internal "social proof," if you will.

-Use your results to see whether the diet works—despite it being a therapeutic solution that flies in the face of everything we've been taught for decades per the USDA's low-fat, high-carb, high-sugar agenda.
+Use your results to see if the keto diet works—despite it being a therapeutic solution that flies in the face of everything we've been taught for decades per the USDA's low-fat, high-carb, high-sugar agenda.

-So, if you're open to the possibility of something new, and you're a foodie at heart, you're going to want to grab a chocolate and peanut butter fat bomb and pull up a chair as we expound:
+If you're open to the possibility of something new, and you're a foodie at heart, you're going to want to grab a fudgy peanut butter fat bomb and pull up a chair as we expound: